Riesz rearrangement inequality: History

 and independently reproved by S.L.Sobolev in 1938.
-Brascamp, Lieb and Luttinger have shown that can be generalized to arbitrarily (but finitely) many functions acting on arbitrarily many variables.
+Brascamp, Lieb and Luttinger have shown that it can be generalized to arbitrarily (but finitely) many functions acting on arbitrarily many variables.

 Applications

 The Riesz rearrangement inequality can be used to prove the Pólya–Szegő inequality.

 Proofs

 One-dimensional case

 In the one-dimensional case, the inequality is first proved when the functions $f$, $g$ and $h$ are characteristic functions of a finite unions of intervals.
 Then the inequality can be extended to characteristic functions of measurable sets, to measurable functions taking a finite number of values and finally to nonnegative measurable functions.

 Higher-dimensional case

 In order to pass from the one-dimensional case to the higher-dimensional case, the spherical rearrangement is approximated by Steiner symmetrization for which the one-dimensional argument applies directly by Fubini's theorem.

 Equality cases

 In the case where any one of the three functions is a strictly symmetric-decreasing function, equality holds only when the other two functions are equal, up to translation, to their symmetric-decreasing rearrangements.